 2 cm of textual records and other material.

 Other title information of publisher's series

 Name of creator

-Frances Kathleen Montgomery was born in Woodstock, Ont., on Feb.
+Frances Kathleen Montgomery was a Canadian academic, writer and poet.
+She was born in Woodstock, Ont., on Feb.
 19, 1903, the daughter of Robert D. and Genevieve Montgomery.
 She received her early education in Woodstock and graduated from Woodstock Collegiate Institute in 1923, winning an entrance scholarship to the University of Western Ontario for French, German and History.
 During her undergraduate years there, from 1923 to 1927, she continued to excel in her studies, winning several awards and scholarships.
 She received a Bachelor of Arts degree in 1927 and a Master of Arts degree, French and German, in 1928, after which she was awarded a provincial scholarship from the Ontario Dept. of Education for study in France.
 She studied for two years at the Sorbonne, and received a Doctorat de l'Université de Paris in 1930.

-Frances Kathleen Montgomery's interests and activities were many and varied.
+Montgomery's interests and activities were many and varied.
 She was an accomplished musician from an early age, playing both piano and violin.
 She played tennis and golf and for many years engaged in camping and climbing holidays.
 As well, she had a reputation as an excellent cook and a witty conversationalist.
 Many articles and poems written by her were published in newspapers over the years.
 Her interest in discrimination against female academics led her to submit a brief to the Royal Commission on the Status of Women in Canada in 1968.
-Frances Montgomery died on Aug.
-22, 1989 at the age of 85.

 Scope and content

 Accrual consists of materials relating to the life of Frances Kathleen Montgomery, particularly to her years as a student at the Sorbonne in Paris.
 Includes postcards sent between her and her family and friends during this time, jewelry, and two photographs.